 Chairman’s 2017 Annual Review

-By Adrian Blackshaw, OTB Chairman, pictured right.
+By Adrian Blackshaw, OTB Chairman.

 As a Trade Association, OTB must remain vigilant and informed in this fluid political climate.
 Although the UK organic sector is in strong growth mode, aided by OTB’s consumer marketing campaign, the unexpected events of the last 18 months only serve to confirm the unpredictable world we live in.
 Of immediate concern is the health of the UK economy as we progress towards and beyond Brexit.